 The Hooga Grounding Mat is one of the most popular options.
 At under thirty dollars, it’s a smart way to test the waters.
 You can use it while working, sleeping, or even meditating.

 But let’s be honest.
 Grounding mats have limits.
 They do not produce heat.
-They do not boost circulation.
+They do not increase circulation.
 They do not send energy into your body the way PEMF does.
 If you are dealing with chronic pain, fatigue, or want to speed up recovery after workouts, you may need something stronger.

 The Hooga grounding yoga mat helps you connect gently with the Earth during your yoga practice